timvandermeij/mobile-radio-tomography/README.md

 License
 =======

-The toolchain is licensed under a GPL v3 license.
+The framework is licensed under a GPL v3 license.
 Refer to the `LICENSE` file for more information.